reitsmairis/tree_root_model/README.md

 * years: The years for which rootvolumes are estimated.
 * vertices: The amount of vertices that you want your cylinders to have.
 This should be an even number of at least 8.
 * model: The used method, or the method for which you want CityJSON cylinders
-* ?Subareas: if you divided the output in different subregions, if not just choose the name that you used for the full area
+* area: The name of the area that you chose for naming the output files.
-* ?Main_area: TODO

 The script is then ready to run:
 ```bash